 how you want your sign to look,

 and where you want your sign to be placed.

 Unfortunately, obtaining a sign permit can often stand between you and your ideal sign.

 Regulation often dictates where a sign can go, how it can be installed, the size of the finished product… This list could go on for a while.

 In the end, filing for legal permission to hang the sign you’ve put so much thought into… can really throw a wrench in your plans.

 Not all communities have the same rules and regulations when it comes to signage.
 Just about every community is different.

-This can be one of the major hurdles to overcome when it comes to your sign permitting.
-A business in one town may be able to secure a permit quickly and easily, but in the next town over, the process may take weeks and the signs may need to meet exacting standards.
+This can be one of the major hurdles with sign permitting: a business in one town may be able to secure a permit quickly and easily, but in the next town over, the process may take weeks and the signs may need to meet incredibly specific standards.

 To prevent any complications, it’s best to look up your city’s zoning laws and sign specifications before any brainstorming or sign design begins.

 If your business is located in a historic area, you’ll be subject to even more complicated rules and regulations.
 Historic neighborhoods preserve and protect their buildings… which results in beautiful architecture, but very strict guidelines for sign hanging.